Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 Moving individual notes takes a lot of time.
 If you’re adjusting a bunch of notes, save yourself a headache by using quantization strength.

 Quantization strength decides how “to the grid” your quantization is.
-In other words, a high quantization strength will make your MIDI be perfectly in time.
+In other words, a high quantization strength will make your MIDI sound perfectly in time.
 A lower strength will leave the notes slightly out of time.

 By default, Logic’s quantization strength is set all the way to 100.
 Since the quantization is so strong, all the notes are perfectly on beat.